Nebbreal/Modular-Fish-System-Showcase/README.md

 ## Structure
 The folder structure is generally "task/object".
 Task being what type of file something is, like a script or prefab.
 Object being what it represents, like a fishing rod.
 Related products might be in subfolders instead of its own folder.

-Some examples are:
-- PISK is located at `Assets/Plugins/PISK`
-- Fishbases are located at `Assets/Prefabs/ModularFish/FishBases`
-- PlayerController is located at `Assets/Prefabs/Character`